How to transfer your pension to a SIPP

 A defined benefit scheme is usually a workplace scheme arranged by an employer.

-This promises to pay out a set amount upon retirement, and how much you receive will depend on the workplace pension rules, rather than market conditions.
+This promises to pay out a set amount upon retirement, and how much you receive will depend on the workplace pension rules rather than market conditions.

-If your defined benefit pension is worth more than £30,000, you are legally required to seek regulated financial advice before transferring.
+As such, if your defined benefit pension is worth more than £30,000, you are legally required to seek regulated financial advice before transferring.

 What are the benefits of a SIPP?